Critycal1/HAChickenCoop/README.md

 The top right number with the "#" indicates the total number of eggs the hen laid in its life so far.

 After sending the data to Home Assistant, the integration "Node-RED" updates the internal total, weekly and daily counter for the respective chicken.
-Afterwards a [Python script](https://github.com/Critycal1/HAChickenCoop/blob/master/Smart%20Scale/PyScriptHomeAssistant.py) is called, which sends the just updated data and the measured weight of the egg to Notion.
+At the end of the flow a [Python script](https://github.com/Critycal1/HAChickenCoop/blob/master/Smart%20Scale/PyScriptHomeAssistant.py) is called, which sends the just updated data and the measured weight of the egg to Notion.

 <img width="600" alt="Node-RED" src="https://user-images.githubusercontent.com/77540922/211668978-3c4c1ee7-16ca-40f5-aa10-2d688f447312.png">